 If you thought Kristina was in trouble in Crank, you haven’t seen anything yet.
-In this progression to Glass, Kristina has moved from street-grade meth (or crank) to Mafia produced ice (or glass).
+In Glass, Kristina has moved from street-grade meth (or crank) to Mafia produced ice (or glass).
 All with an infant baby who deserves, and isn’t getting, his mother’s love.

 In Crank, her story of falling from grace is a little more understandable.
 Poor, straight-laced Kristina has never really had any fun; never really had a boy pay her attention.
 So, when a boy starts paying her attention and her father not only doesn’t care, but condones bad behaviour, it’s no surprise that Kristina takes a leap of faith right off of a treacherous, deadly cliff.

 It is in Glass, however, that my understanding Kristina’s actions (even if only slightly), is obliterated.
 Before, the logic was there: Kristina just wanted to do something wild; she just wanted to be loved.
 Now, she’s got a baby to look after and a loving, forgiving family to make proud.
 Still, she throws it all away.

 Kristina’s second fall from grace is one that we all saw coming, but I still hoped and prayed it wouldn’t happen.
 I had faith that Kristina was stronger now; that with her family she would find the right path to take and stay on that path.
 I had faith that if Kristina needed help, she would lean on her loving mother and step-father.
 She didn’t do any of that.
 Instead, Kristina leaned on a boy with an even bigger meth problem than she ever did, and she turned to a drug even worse, with more vice-like grips, than crank.

 She becomes promiscuous, her inhibitions lowered thanks to the monster that is crystal meth.
 She doesn’t mind that her body (and heart) are shared between both Trey and Brad—that’s just the way of things.